hupili/python-for-data-and-media-communication-gitbook/notes-week-12.md

 #### Connected components

-To find those who are not connected by others.
+To find those who are not connected by any others.

 ```python
 components =list(nx.connected_components(g))